 Ten minutes’ walk to the east of the city centre on Baggholme Road, the Birdcage is one of the jewels in Lincoln’s vibrant local pub scene.
-In our interview feature with the Birdcage manager Rachael Brooke, she told us what had been going on behind the scenes at the pub during the pandemic, including a series of refurbishments.
+In our interview feature with the Birdcage manager Rachael Brooke, she told us what went on behind the scenes at the pub during the pandemic, including a series of refurbishments.

 The pub’s lovely beer garden was a main focus of these refurbishments.
 A new sheltered area was set up with heaters and covers, as well as improved lighting.
-There is also a speaker outside, enabling live entertainment and pub quizzes to be held once it’s possible again.
+There is also a speaker outside, enabling live entertainment and pub quizzes to be held.

 Much of the renovation work was done with the help of the Birdcage’s dedicated regulars, which is reflective of its spirit as a community pub.
 It’s also a very welcoming place to anybody new who comes along, and dogs are allowed too, which is always a bonus for us!

-It’s been amazing to see so many Lincoln pubs reinvent themselves during lockdown.
-Bentley’s Bar, formerly known as the Jolly Brewer, is another local venue that has undertaken major renovations over the last year, making the most of extremely difficult times.
+It’s been amazing to see so many Lincoln pubs reinvent themselves over the last couple of years.
+Bentley’s Bar, formerly known as the Jolly Brewer, is another local venue that undertook major renovations during the pandemic, making the most of extremely difficult times.

 While the pub has had a thorough makeover, expanding the bar area and decorating throughout, many of the old favourite features have been kept in place, such as the Jolly Brewer signs and wall murals.

-Outside there is a fully covered beer garden that can hold up to 100 people with social distancing measures in place.
-As unlocking progresses, live music will return to the setting too.
-During normal times, the pub is one of the city’s most active music venues, hosting a regular programme of live acts from near and far.
+Outside there is a fully covered beer garden that was set up to allow outdoor events after reopening.
+It’s now a brilliant setting for live music, with bands playing regularly.
+The pub has developed a reputation as one of the city’s most active music venues, hosting a regular programme of live acts from near and far.

 The pub is just a short walk to the east of the city centre, situated on Broadgate close to the crossover between Silver Street and Monks Road.